Skip to content

 npx lockwarden audit --offline # exits 2 if any network call is even attempted

-Enforcement is structural: all network I/O in the codebase goes through a single chokepoint module, and that chokepoint hard-fails with exit code 2 the moment a fetch is attempted while --offline is set.
 The behaviour is locked in by tests that fail the suite on any network attempt — offline is a tested invariant, not a best effort.
-A warm tarball cache also counts as offline: only an actually required fetch trips the guarantee.
+A warm tarball cache also counts as offline: cache hits never touch the network, so only an actually required fetch trips the guarantee.
+That’s what makes delta scoring on airgapped runners practical: warm the cache on a connected machine, mount it, run --diff --offline.

 Provenance is informational — never a pass signal